todogroup/ospology/ospo-book/GOVERNANCE.md

 ### Stepping Down/Emeritus Process

-If and when contributors' commitment levels change, contributors can consider stepping down (moving down the contributor ladder) vs. moving to emeritus status (completely stepping away from the project).
+If and when a contributor's commitment levels change, contributors can consider stepping down (moving down the contributor ladder) vs. moving to emeritus status (completely stepping away from the project).

 ### Stepping Back Into a Role